2025–26 San Antonio Spurs season

-The 2025–26 San Antonio Spurs season is the 59th season of the franchise, its 50th in the National Basketball Association (NBA), and its 53rd in the San Antonio area.
+The 2025–26 San Antonio Spurs season was the 59th season of the franchise, its 50th in the National Basketball Association (NBA), and its 53rd in the San Antonio area.

 On May 2, 2025, Gregg Popovich stepped down as Spurs head coach after 29 seasons with the team.
 This season marks the first time since the 1995–96 season that the franchise did not have Popovich involved in a coaching role.
 Assistant coach Mitch Johnson, who had served as acting head coach for much of the previous season, was officially named the team's head coach.

 The Spurs opened the regular season with their best start in franchise history, going 5–0.
+They also finished the 2025 NBA Cup as the tournament runner-up and winner of West Group C, after concluding the group stage with a 3–1 record.
+In the knockout stage, the Spurs eliminated the Los Angeles Lakers in the quarterfinals before upsetting the defending NBA champions Oklahoma City Thunder in the semifinals, ending Oklahoma City's 16-game winning streak.
+However, the Spurs' tournament run ended with a loss to the New York Knicks in the championship game.

+In February 2026, the Spurs went undefeated for the entire month for the first time since March 2014.
+During this time, the Spurs improved on their 34–48 record from their previous season with their win against the Dallas Mavericks on February 5, and clinched a winning record with their win against the Toronto Raptors on February 25.
+Victor Wembanyama and De'Aaron Fox were selected as All-Stars, while Mitch Johnson earned a coaching spot in the 2026 NBA All-Star Game.